Retirement Investing for Women

 • Money going in: on a Traditional IRA it is not taxed today, but when you withdraw it in retirement.
 Thus, giving you a tax break today, but to a certain income level.
 On a Roth you pay taxes today, but don’t pay taxes on the money you withdrawal in retirement.

 • Eligibility: There are limits on both.
 With the IRA the limits are on how much you can take off your current taxable income.
-You may end up with non-deductible contributions.
 The Roth has income caps where you can’t contribute.
-However, you can roll over your non-deductible contributions in a traditional.
-This is called a back door Roth.
-(2022 note: This has been up for debate in congress for changing the rules - so always talk to a tax professional before doing!)

 These limits and requirements change every year and are impacted by your filing status.
 So, make sure you know what the current rules and limits are.
 I know I said this before, but I highly recommend finding a good tax person and staying with them!